Categorized | General

 He decided to teach me a lesson.

 One day, he escaped in my university room and after much searching I realised he was under the bed.
 The little bastard was hiding so well that I was forced to go right under the bed to catch him, which was not easy as I am 6ft 2inches tall.
-It took 5 minutes to move all boxes and stuff form under the bed as he kept retreating further and further under.
+It took 5 minutes to move all boxes and stuff from under the bed as he kept retreating further and further under.
 Eventually I was right under the bed and he had nowhere to run.

 He was completely cornered, but he wasn’t finished with me yet.